Omo Baba Olowo

+The GospelOnDeBeatz-produced track "All of You" was released on September 28, 2012, as the album's fifth single; it was rumored to be a beef track.
+The accompanying music video for "All of You" was recorded in Brooklyn, New York by Sesan Ogunro.
+On October 17, 2012, Davido released the Shizzi-produced track "Gbon Gbon" as the album's sixth single.
+Its music video was directed in Lagos by Peters.
+"Feel Alright" was released on December 8, 2012, as the album's seventh single.
+It was produced by Dokta Frabz and features vocals by Ice Prince.
+Aje Filmworks recorded the music video in Lagos.

 Composition

 The album opens with "All of You", a song with a mid tempo beat.
 In "Dollars in the Bank", Davido addresses gold diggers who are out for his wealth.
 In "Video", he lures a female fan into shooting an adult film with him.
-"Mary Jane" has two different connotations.
-From the surface, the song is about a "bad girl" that makes Davido's head swell while in a deeper meaning, it is an ode to marijuana.
-In the drum-infused "Gbon Gbon", producer Shizzi reproduces the sound of "Dami Duro".
+"Mary Jane" has two meanings.
+On the surface, the song seems to be about a "bad girl" who makes Davido's head explode, but underneath, it is an ode to marijuana.
+In the drum-infused track "Gbon Gbon", producer Shizzi reproduces the sound of "Dami Duro".
 "No Visa" is a fusion of Europop and Azonto.
 "All of You" reveals a conceited Davido who sees himself as a victim of unjust castigation.
 "Feel Alright" is a song about the wax and wane of a relationship.
-The Maleek Berry-produced "New Skul Tinz" has an imperceptible dancehall feel to it.
+The Maleek Berry-produced track "New Skul Tinz" has an imperceptible dancehall feel to it.
 In "Enter the Center", Davido is reminiscent of Terry G.

-Singles

-The Naeto C-assisted track "Back When" was released on May 7, 2011, as the album's lead single.
-The song was recorded on Old Kent Road in London.
-The music video for "Back When" was shot and directed in Nigeria by Clarence Peters.
-It was uploaded to YouTube on May 9, 2011, at a total length of 3 minutes and 48 seconds.
-The album's second single "Dami Duro" was released on October 30, 2011, during the Occupy Nigeria protests.
-Davido told Adeola Adeyemo of BellaNaija he was skeptical when he dropped the song.
-The music video for "Dami Duro" was shot and directed in Lagos by Clarence Peters.